namanboomboom/trex-game/README.md

 # trex-game
-This is a trex game made by the excellent future coder who is taught by the excellent teacher named miss samiya
+This is a trex game made by the excellent future coder naman who is taught by the excellent teacher named miss samiya.